glukt/BiS-Finder/spec.md

 -   **Bug:** The scraper does not currently parse "Creation" information for items that are crafted rather than dropped or bought (e.g., Abyssal tentacle).
 -   **Next Task:** Implement more intelligent upgrade logic.
 The current logic is a simple stat comparison.
 The next step is to create a more sophisticated algorithm to determine what a true "upgrade" is.
+  - **Task hurdles:** How do we parse more weapons/items or determine what is relevant?
+Do we make the BiS selection more robust, allowing Slash/Stab/Crush/Magic/Range/Overall DPS?
 -   **Visual Polish:** Improve the UI for displaying source information.
 We can take inspiration from the `loot-lookup-plugin` to add coloring for rarity and other visual cues to make the data easier to read at a glance.

 ## 4. Future Goals

 -   Expand coverage to other gear slots (armor, jewelry, etc.).
--   Provide a side-by-side stat comparison view.
+-   Provide a side-by-side stat comparison view with the weapon you checked, + and -'s next to values in the panel relatively.
+-   Boss or Monster selection, analyzing it's weakness and providing you the most optimal gear setup from your bank.